gigijoe/gpsF3XTracker-for-Ethos/README.md

 - Start new event with the "Start race switch"

+<a name="Changelog"></a>
+## 9. Change log
+V1.1:
+- List of locations in the file Locations.lua has been enhanced by item "dif", which modifies default course length (F3F 100m, F3B 150m), positive number: course is longer, negative number: course is shorter
+- Number of visible GPS satellites is available on “GPS F3X Tracker Setup” widget screen (only for SM-Modelbau GPS-Logger 3)
+- Error in timestamp function has been fixed

 <a name="Developmentplan"></a>
-## 9. Development plan
+## 10. Development plan
-The application hasn't been thoroughly tested and it is highly probable there will be necessary to change or enhance some parts.
+The application hasn't been thoroughly tested so far and it is highly probable there will be necessary to change or enhance some parts.
 Do not hesitate to comment and come with ideas.
 At this moment we plan:
 - Enhance of application by a simple editor of locations
-- Implement possibility to change course length of competition event to support individual local event scenario
 - Implement position estimation function, if tests will show it is needed
 - Merge both application parts (setup and main) into one

 <a name="License"></a>
-## 10. License
+## 11. License
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.